deepanshs/mrsimulator/docs/installation/troubleshooting/python_errors.rst

     print(bar[1])
     # 2

-The same applies for dictionaries, but instead of indexing with an integer you would index with a keyword.
+The same applies to dictionaries, but instead of indexing with an integer, you would index with a keyword.
 For example

 .. skip: next